 Today, servers are rarely run as separate physical boxes, but even if they do, then it's even more critical to monitor the hardware and software components on all levels.

-In a virtualized environment focus shifts more toward proper resource allocation then detecting hardware failures as usually there is no single point of failure for the hardware thanks to fault tolerance clusters.
+A virtualized environment focus shifts more toward proper resource allocation than detecting hardware failures as there is no single point of failure for the hardware thanks to fault tolerance clusters.

-Beside typical performance and health monitoring, NetCrunch also covers monitoring of alerts and logs (even text logs from applications).
+Besides typical performance and health monitoring, NetCrunch also covers monitoring alerts and logs (even text logs from applications).

 Server monitoring lets you control your infrastructure in real-time.
 Each layer of monitoring helps you in finding the cause of the failure or performance degradation.
-NetCrunch server monitoring not only checks the status and performance of each monitoring layers but also receives and reacts on events triggered by monitored systems.
+NetCrunch server monitoring checks each monitoring layer's status and performance and receives and reacts to events triggered by monitored systems.